 Can just one pound of weight significantly affect your shipping costs?
 Absolutely!
 Pro tip: keep your shipments at 70 pounds or less if you can help it.

-There are lots of additional charges and fees that UPS can tack onto your invoices.
-UPS has a special fee called an “Additional Handling Surcharge” assessed in various situations, such as when a package is over 70 pounds in weight.
-Since packages are already rated by their weight, it seems strange to add an extra fee only for passing a given threshold, but that’s how the carriers operate.
+There are lots of additional charges that UPS can tack onto your invoices.
+UPS has a notable fee called an “Additional Handling Surcharge” assessed in various situations, such as when a package is over 70 pounds.
+Since packages are already rated by their weight, adding an extra fee only for passing a given threshold seems strange, but that’s how the carriers operate.

 UPS Additional Handling

 The Additional Handling Surcharge is $8.50, but what’s worse is its presence waives the service guarantee.
 That’s right – by passing into the magical territory of 71 lbs or more, you will no longer get a refund if your package arrives late.
-That extra few ounces of weight between 69.9 and 71.0 must be important indeed.
-2018 Additional Handling Increase
+That extra ounces of weight between 69.9 and 71lbs must be significant.

 Why is 71 lbs bad for a shipper?

-You must be asking yourself, “Is a package weighing 71 lbs really more difficult to handle than one weighing 70 lbs?”
+You must ask yourself, “Is a package weighing 71 lbs more difficult to handle than one weighing 70 lbs?”
 That’s a good question.
-Especially when you consider how rates are tied to the package weight anyway … so the increase in weight is already reflected in a higher rate.
-Or, “Isn’t there a greater difference between a 100-pound package, versus 70, and a 71-pound package?”
+Especially when you consider how rates are tied to the package weight anyway, the weight increase is already reflected in a higher rate.
+Or, “Isn’t there a greater difference between a 100-pound package versus 70, and a 71-pound package?”
 A graduated fee would make more sense, i.e. +$2 for 71 lbs to 90 lbs, +$3 for 91 lbs to 110 lbs, and so on.